 A client recently dropped off some honey at the clinic with instruction that when the honey bear was empty, let them know and they would bring more.
 I asked if they ever sold the bees.
 I got a phone call a couple of weeks later that they had a nuke ready and I could come have it.
 Wow!
 Of course I went the next day.
 He gave me and hour and a half of instructions which probably wasn't enough.
 But he also gave me his card and said call with any questions.

+First, we were suppose to set the nuke on top of the hive where we wanted it so the bees would imprint on the new location.
+After a few days we were ready to trasfer them to the new hive body.
 The bee man changes his mind a couple of times on how to arrange the frames.
 He ended up with 2 new 1 old, 1 new, 4 old, 2 new.
 J was to look for the queen but he said he didn't know what to look for so didn't really try too hard.

 Even with smoking, I had to back up a bit.